appleiphonedddd/NDHU_Big_Data_Systems/README.md

 $HADOOP_HOME/bin/hdfs dfs -cat /user/root/output/part-00000
 ```

-13. If you want to execute Step8 again, please use the command to delete the output log
+13. If you want to execute Step8 to Step12 again, please use the command to delete the output log

 ```sh
 hdfs dfs -rm -r /user/root/output